 Freely translated from Dr Bruce Lipton, we are no victims of our genes nor of the outer environment.
 In the body the genes are the blueprint and consciousness is the architect.
 What we are thinking is what we are building.
 We are in control of the way we respond to the environment and how we perceive the environment.
 We can change our environment and/or our beliefs, perception and interpretation of it.
 In doing so we are not a victim but a master and in control.

-We are the masters of the potent capacity and architect of our inner environment of hidden consciousness, super perception, neuroplasticity, bio plasticity and even genetic plasticity.
+We are the masters of the potent capacity and architect of our inner environment of hidden consciousness, super perception, neuroplasticity, bio plasticity and even genetic plasticity (The Biofield).
 Bridging your sensory and extra/extended sensory awareness.
 The relationship of all the pieces generates a synergetic effect in which the behaviour of the whole system is greater than and unpredictable from the sum of the parts.
 When the many separate scientific discoveries in these fields over the recent years are connected, the potential of the whole pushes the frontier of our understanding of being a human to the next level.